10 Effortless Designer Ways to Style Your Bookshelf

 Shelf-styling is a trend for modern Singaporean homes.
 Even small rooms welcome a lovely bookshelf because of its multiple storage and display functions.

 Bookshelves are gems of home interior design.
 If you are looking for a perfect platform to personalise your interior design, a bookshelf can help you in many ways.
 It serves as a home for your favourite novels, ceramic collections, art pieces, framed photos, and other accessories.
-Shelf-styling also helps in turning the cluttered corner into a fantastic focal point.
+Shelf-styling also helps turn the cluttered corner into a fantastic focal point.

 Read on to discover some easy ways to decorate your bookshelf and turn it into a multi-purpose display unit.

 When decorating a bookshelf, focus first on the items you already have to avoid breaking your budget to get excess decorative items.
 Think books, artwork, potted greenery, some vases that occupy too much of your tabletop space, and other accessories that will help you achieve a cohesive design.
 The purpose of this is to reduce the clutter in different parts of your home and turn it into valuable decorations.

 Find a common element to achieve cohesiveness with your items.
 It can be the colour scheme or style.
 Once you display all your pieces on the bookshelf, you may now decide whether to buy extra decorative items or not.